Back to Wordpress Guide

 - Resize images before uploading (1200px width is sufficient for most purposes)

-- Always add alt text (helps with SEO and accessibility – satisfying both search engines and actual humans)
+- Always add alt text (helps with SEO and accessibility)

 The Media Library houses all your uploaded assets.
-Access it through Media > Library – think of it as that drawer everyone has at home containing a chaotic but somehow essential collection of digital items.
+Access it through Media > Library.

-WordPress provides a built-in customization tool that allows visual adjustments without requiring you to learn code (much to the relief of those who regard CSS with the same enthusiasm as a dental procedure).
+WordPress provides a built-in customization tool that allows visual adjustments without requiring you to learn code.

 To use it: